whataboutpets/minimal-mistakes/_posts/cats/2016-01-10-can-cat-litter-cause-allergy-symptoms-in-humans.md

 **When switching cat litter make sure to do it gradually** by mixing the old litter with the new litter.
 This will help acclimate your cat to the new feel and smell.
 Also, bathe your cat or wipe the fur with hypoallergenic wipes so it is free of old litter dust.

 If for some reason it is not possible to switch the cat litter you are using, the basic rule is simple: _avoid contact with the litter material_.
 Below you can find some general tips on how to achieve this.

+* **Wash your hands** thoroughly after handling your cat.
+* **Clean the litter box** and surrounding area on a regular basis.
+This means scooping the litter at least once a day and changing all litter once a week.
+* Place the litter box in a well-ventilated area that has vents to the outside.
+* Don’t put the litter box frequently trafficked areas or close to air ducts.
+* Make a habit of **ventilating your house/apartment** for about 5-10 minutes a day by opening all windows and doors (don't apply on pollution or high-pollen days).